aminulmizi/aminulmizi.github.io/_projects/Night-Light-Rocket.md

 I asked my classmates and teachers for feedback on my Night Lamp Rocket, and these were the general comments and responses:
 <ul>
-    <li>Looked aesthetically pleasing in the light and in the dark.It was very bright when the lights were turned on</li>
+    <li>Looked aesthetically pleasing in the light and in the dark.
+It was very bright when the lights were turned on</li>
     <li>It was very sturdy, didn't have to worry about it falling apart</li>
     <li>Did not strike the users as a rocket in the dark since the base and nose cone didn't light up</li>
     <li>Too many scratches and marks visisble when close up</li>